stennettm/historical/README.md

 });
 ```

-List historical objects for my document up to a certain Date.
+List historical objects for my document up to a point in history.

 ```javascript
 myDocument.historical('history', new Date('2010-08-17T12:09:36'), function(e, objs){